-Carrion flower is a native perennial forb with annual ascending stems, that can branch and reach from to seven feet.
-Tendrils are few and short or entirely absent.
-Stems are smooth, have no prickles and have tendrils at most leaf axils to help in climbing.
+Common Carrion flower is a native perennial forb with annual ascending stems, that can branch and reach from to seven feet.
+Tendrils rise from the leaf axils to help in climbing.
+Stems are smooth, have no prickles.

 The leaves are alternate and evenly distributed on the stem, but the lower leaves are smaller and narrower.
 They usually number more than 25, are ovate to round in shape, parallel veins, and with a rounded to shortly pointed tip.
 Bases are heart-shaped.
 Leaf margins are generally smooth.
 The undersides are more pale in color with fine hair.
 Smilax leaves are unusual in that they lack an abscission layer to separate the leaf stalk (the petiole) from the stem at the end of the season.
 Instead the upper portion of the leaf stalk (the petiole) softens and disintegrates, allowing the leaf to fall off leaving a short stub.
 The leaf stalk of S. lasioneura is shorter than the leaf blade.

 The inflorescence consists of a number of ball-like umbels that are about 1 and 1/2 inches wide that forms at the end of a stalk that rises from the leaf axils.
 The stalk is slightly longer than a leaf stalk.
 Each umbel can have up to 35 flowers.
 Plants of the Smilax genus are dioecious, that is, male and female flowers are separate and on separate plants.

 Flowers: The 6-part flowers are minute and have 6 greenish-yellow tepals, each 3.5 to 4.5 mm long.
 Male flowers (staminate) have 6 stamens whose filaments equal or longer in length then the anthers.
 Female flowers (pistillate) have a pistil with a 3-parted recurved stigma (style may be absent) and may have 6 infertile stamens (staminodes).
 Each flower is on a short stalk.
 Flowers have a scent of death when open, hence the common name.